therenegar/launch/README.md

 <img width="1633" height="250" alt="Launch! for DOS" src="https://github.com/user-attachments/assets/1aa6eb8a-98f3-4e74-a1ef-479e4f7a04ef" />

-> A lightweight command launcher for any DOS, with huge features to improve the usability of the command prompt -- and loads of goodies to uplift an old DOS machine.
+> A lightweight command launcher for any DOS, with huge features to improve the usability of the command prompt -- and loads of goodies to uplift an old DOS machine and give it something to do!

 **Download the latest release [here](https://github.com/therenegar/launch/releases/latest)**